-Students will take two-weeks of courses at the Vivekananda Institute of Indian Studies (VIIS) an arm of SVYM in Mysore.
+Students will take courses at the Vivekananda Institute of Indian Studies (VIIS) an arm of SVYM in Mysore.
 Courses are lecture-based and taught by local professors or experts in their respective fields.
 All students will take four courses:

 - Indian Civilization and Culture

 - Indian Labor History and Current Workforce (for ILR students) or the Indian Health Care System (for GH students)

 - Kannada Language (the official language of Karnataka State)

 Some classes will include field visits, such as a tour of a local factory, an excursion to a government primary healthcare center (PHC), and a visit to a local women’s shelter.
 Optional yoga classes will be offered every morning.

 On weekends, local outings and sightseeing excursions in Mysore and the surrounding area will be offered.
 Previous excursions included Chamundi Hills, Mysore Palace, Sravanabelagola (a Jain holy site), the Tibetan Golden Temple, ancient Hindu temples, and explore the famous Devaraja Market.

 Here is a sample of some of the classes offered at SVYM in the past.